tox-dev/tox/docs/user_guide.rst

 Basic example
 -------------

-tox is a environment orchestrator.
-Use it to define the how to setup and execute various tools on your projects.
+tox is an environment orchestrator.
+Use it to define how to setup and execute various tools on your projects.
 The tool can be:

 - a test runner (such as :pypi:`pytest`),
 - a linter (e.g., :pypi:`flake8`),
 - a formatter (for example :pypi:`black` or :pypi:`isort`),
 - a documentation generator (e.g., :pypi:`sphinx`),
-- library build and publisher (e.g., :pypi:`build` with :pypi:`twine`),
+- library builder and publisher (e.g., :pypi:`build` with :pypi:`twine`),
 - or anything else you may need to execute.

-First, you need to define in a configuration file what tools you need to run and how to provision a test environment for these.
+First, in a configuration file you need to define what tools you need to run and how to provision a test environment for these.
 The canonical file for this is the ``tox.ini`` file, let's take a look at an example of this (this needs to live at the root of your project):

 .. note::

-   You can also try generating a ``tox.ini`` file automatically by running ``tox quickstart`` and then answering a few questions.
+   You can also generate a ``tox.ini`` file automatically by running ``tox quickstart`` and then answering a few questions.

 .. code-block:: ini